-Artist and designer Pippo Lionni’s Facts of Life is a graphic-based multimedia project wryly exploring life beyond words.
+Artist and designer Pippo Lionni’s Facts of Life graphic-based multimedia project of pictograms and animations wryly explores life beyond words.

 Lionni plays on the omnipresence of pictograms directing how we move through the world — such as those on bathroom and airplane-safety signs — and what they mean in terms of universal communication.
 The resulting project includes books, badges, paintings, and art installations, imagining how the world look if there were such a system reflecting the nuanced variety of real-life experiences.

 Streaming Museum presents a collection of work from his Facts of Life (1998 – ongoing) series, and video animations created with code – Freneticology 1 and 2 (2010), Linerunner Small (2010), Roads (2010), Urbanopolos (2007).
 The exhibition is curated by Céline Jouenne, Director and Founder of Videospread, Marseilles, France.

 Pippo Lionni created the font Facts of Life™ in 1999.
 “The Facts of Life are as much a philosophical inquiry into the meaning of Fact, as a socialogical exploration into that of Life.
 As a restricted number of common symbols compose a language of ideograms or hieroglyphs.
 The process of rarifiction is more poetic than mathematical.
 Statements are constructed from two or more object symbols (man, woman, child, thought, image, word, computer, TV, world …) played against each other by an association symbol (implication, evolution, choice, antagonism, ambiguity and contradiction).
 Truth emerges from the deciphering process – from the discussion …”

 Facts of Life is part of the Linotype Library.